As a expat living in Malmo, I have curated this things to do in Malmo Sweden city guide to help you get the most out of your time in my new hometown.

 BEST RESTAURANTS IN MALMÖ

-Getting to Malmö is easy.
-Most people access the city from Copenhagen, Denmark, which is a short train ride away [about 30 minutes from Copenhagen Airport or 45 minutes from the Copenhagen city centre].
+Copenhagen to Malmo: Most people access the city from Copenhagen, which is a short train ride away [about 30 minutes from Copenhagen Airport or 45 minutes from the Copenhagen city centre].

-You can also fly into Malmö Airport from select cities.
+Malmo Airport: You can also fly into Malmo Airport from select cities.
 However, based on the location of the airport, it is often more convenient [and cost effective] to fly into Copenhagen.

 For more details on train prices and times, download the Skånetrafiken app.

-By Bike: Get around the city the way the locals do – by bike!
-In fact, Malmö is one of the most bike-friendly cities in the world, and is very easy to navigate, even for a novice rider.
+Malmo bike: Get around the city the way the locals do – by bike!
+In fact, Malmo is one of the most bike-friendly cities in the world, and is very easy to navigate, even for a novice rider.
 For more information bike rentals, visit Malmö by Bike.